 Testing Your Zapp within the Capriza Designer

-Before distributing your Zapp to a test group of users, you should first perform show initial testing via Test mode in the Capriza Designer.
+Before distributing your Zapp to a test group of users, you should first perform initial testing via Test mode in the Capriza Designer.
 To access test mode, click the Test icon in the toolbar.

 Test mode allows you to verify the functionality of your Zapp as it will behave in the hands of users on their devices on the right-hand side, while showing the actions taken on the Zapp in the virtual browser on the left-hand side.

 You may restart the Zapp at the login page or first page (depending on settings) via the Start Over icon in the upper right hand corner.

 Various settings are also available in the Test Settings dialog to enable you to better evaluate the login and caching settings of your Zapp and the associated end user experience.
 Please refer to Test Settings for further details.

 Run through all possible workflows in your Zapp multiple times with different user logins and types and different combinations of settings enabled.